-In a paper published 9 March 2022 in Open Forum Infectious Diseases, Amit Bhavsar and colleagues performed a cohort study with a total of 394 677 individuals ≥50 years old with COVID-19 matched with 1 577 346 individuals without COVID-19.
+In a paper published on 9 March 2022 in Open Forum Infectious Diseases, Amit Bhavsar and colleagues used a cohort study with a total of 394 677 individuals ≥50 years old with COVID-19 matched with 1 577 346 individuals without COVID-19.
 Mean follow-up time after COVID-19 diagnosis and baseline characteristics were balanced between cohorts.

 Here are the key results: